 The special schools in Lewisham cater for the needs of pupils with complex and severe needs, including severe learning difficulties, physical disabilities and language and communication difficulties including autistic spectrum disorder, as well as pupils with profound and multiple complex needs.
 You can attend the school's open day or you can contact the school directly for further information about their special school.

 Admission to Lewisham's special schools is managed by the Council's Special Educational Needs Service.
 Parents and carers of children and young people with Education, Health and Care Plans will be able to express a preference for a place within a special school during the secondary school transfer process.
 An expression of interest does not guarantee a place, the decision on all secondary transfers will be made at the Secondary School Transfer Panel, as detailed above.

-Lewisham's Secondary Special Schools include
+Lewisham's Secondary Special Schools include:

-- Greenvale: Speciality need Children with severe or profound and multiple learning difficulties (PMLD). - Brent Knoll: Speciality need Children with significant social communication and interaction difficulties, ASD and moderate learning difficulties. - Drumbeat: Speciality need Autism and significant learning needs - New Woodlands: Speciality need Social, emotional and mental health needs.
+- Greenvale Speciality Need: children with severe or profound and multiple learning difficulties (PMLD) - Brent Knoll: Speciality Need: children with significant social communication and interaction difficulties, ASD and moderate learning difficulties. - Drumbeat: Autism and significant learning needs

-If you have any questions about the secondary school transfer process you can contact the Special Educational Needs Service, on 020 8314 6303 / 020 8314 6369, sen@lewisham.gov.uk
+If you have any questions about the secondary school transfer process you can contact the Special Educational Needs Service, on 020 3049 1475, sen@lewisham.gov.uk